Skip to Main Content

 The Search for Space & Freedom

 If Hooykaas/Stansfield were friends Li knew, Helen Petts was a friend he did not.
-Helen Petts’ film, Space & Freedom (2018), was newly commissioned for Speech Acts and takes its name from Li’s search for the same in Cumbria (Fig. 32).
+Helen Petts’ film, Space & Freedom (2018), was newly commissioned for Speech Acts and takes its name from Li’s search for the same in Cumbria (fig. 32).
 It begins in darkness.
 There are no titles, no images, and the black screen heightens our sense of hearing.
 Despite this preparation, we still have to strain to hear a heavily accented male voice whistling; seemingly communicating in birdsong.
 Later in the film, we hear him describing his vision for a place.
 The voice is Li Yuan-chia’s and the place—the LYC in Bankside.

 These recordings of Li’s voice were hiding in plain sight on reel-to-reel tapes in the still to be catalogued LYC archives at the Special Collections of the John Rylands Library.
 This is the first time this recording has been digitised and possibly the first time it has been heard since Li recorded it.
 It literally gives voice to Li’s ideas for the LYC—a vision he obviously felt compelled to record for posterity.
 In the full cut of Space & Freedom, Li says: